FominSergiy/devops-for-programmers-project-lvl3/README.md

 $ make plan
 $ make apply
 ```
-2. once infra is setup, take note of ip addresses in the terraform `output` block. copy them over to `inventory.ini`
+2. once infra is setup, take note of ip addresses in the terraform `output` block in the terminal. copy them over to `inventory.ini`
 3. run `make deploy` command to set-up your vms with *react_tic_toe* app.

 ```bash